Victor Prévost: Execution

 Execution of Victor Prévost in front of La Roquette Prison.
 Contrary to what the engraving suggests, at the time of the execution it was still almost night: "But it is still so dark, that we see only one group in which nothing is distinguished."

 The day after his trial, on 9 December in the afternoon, Prévost was transferred to the La Roquette Grand Prison, a unique detention centre in which death row inmates were executed since 1851.
 On 13 December, he was visited by Father Crozes, the prison almoner and, from that moment, he showed an interest in practising religion.
-The next day he asked to attend mass and, on the following 11 January, he expressed to the abbot his wish to make his First Communion which he hadn't received in his childhood, a sacrament which he received on 16 January at 7 o'clock in the morning, in the prison chapel.
+The next day he asked to attend mass and, on the following 11 January, he expressed to the abbot his wish to make his First Communion which he had not received in his childhood, a sacrament which he received on 16 January at 7 o'clock in the morning, in the prison chapel.
 On the evening of the ceremony, he wrote a last letter to his brother Adolphe, in which he acknowledged his errors, expressed his desire for repentance and demanded "a thousand pardons".

 On 26 December 1879, an appeal was dismissed by the Criminal Division of the cour d'assises.
 The next day, his lawyer made him sign a petition for a pardon.
-The then-president, Jules Grévy, generally wasn't very reluctant to grant pardons to those sentenced to death, but followed the recommendations of the commissions of pardons, which concluded that justice must follow its course because of the particularly sordid crimes and Prévost's profession.
+The then-president, Jules Grévy, generally was not very reluctant to grant pardons to those sentenced to death, but followed the recommendations of the commissions of pardons, which concluded that justice must follow its course because of the particularly sordid crimes and Prévost's profession.
 Grévy justified his decision to the condemned's lawyer in the following letter:

 My predecessor, Marshal MacMahon, did not hesitate.
 Sébastien Billoir, former soldier, decorated with a military medal, was a pensioner of the State forfeited with honor.
 He died and signed his conviction.
 The former cent-gardes, who has become a peacekeeper, has by his double crime surpassed this man.
 It seems difficult to me now that he will suffer the same fate.

-The pardon was formally rejected on 18 January, and Louis Deibler, recently appointed chief executioner on 15 May 1was summoned to the prosecutor's office of the Republic and issued the ultimate requisition: Order is given to the chief executioner of criminal judgments to seize Victor Prévost, sentenced to death by the cour d'assises of Seine, on 8 December 1879, and proceed with his execution in public on Monday, 19 January 1880, at seven o'clock in the morning.
+The pardon was formally rejected on 18 January, and Louis Deibler, recently appointed chief executioner on 15 May, was summoned to the prosecutor's office of the Republic and issued the ultimate requisition: Order is given to the chief executioner of criminal judgments to seize Victor Prévost, sentenced to death by the cour d'assises of Seine, on 8 December 1879, and proceed with his execution in public on Monday, 19 January 1880, at seven o'clock in the morning.